 A Chromebook proves to be a better alternative to laptops to cover all your needs as a student or professional in a connected environment.
 You can connect to Wi-Fi networks and use them for browsing the internet, performing office work, and even playing games.
 It contains an operating system called Chrome OS, a type of operating system that uses web apps to imitate the function of a computer.
-Like every other technological device, you must be aware of the Pros and Cons of the Chromebook decide whether it fulfils your needs or not.
+Like every other technological device, you must be aware of the Pros and Cons of the Chromebook to decide whether it fulfills your needs or not.

-Chromebooks are an excellent option for many people, mainly professionals and students who run cloud-based services or applications.
+Chromebooks are an excellent option for many people, mainly professionals, and students who run cloud-based services or applications.
 You need to log in to the service to start working on a Chromebook.
-They're affordable, accessible and easy to use.
+They're affordable, accessible, and easy to use.
 This means that a Chromebook does not need to be installed with any software; it runs solely from the cloud.

 There are many Pros of Chromebook, and the first less obvious is its efficacy for businesses.
 An entrepreneur does not need to invest in high-end laptops anymore, as Chromebooks are cheaper and more durable.